Get free heat pump quotes

 • A ground source heat pump typically costs £24,000 for a horizontal installation

-Before you apply, use our calculator to determine the costs you’re likely to incur when installing a heat pump.
-Simply enter the heat pump you’d like to get and how big your home is, and it’ll do the rest.
+You can also use our calculator to determine the costs you’re likely to incur when installing a heat pump.
+Simply enter the heat pump you’re considering buying,t and how big your home is, and it’ll do the rest.

 To be sure, though, we recommend getting quotes from heat pump installers, too.
 Simply fill in our form and our trusted suppliers will be in touch with a quote.